 South Wales Castles

-Cardiff Castle and the surrounding park was given to the people of Cardiff by the fifth, and last, Marquess of Bute and serves as a tourist attraction today.
+Cardiff Castle and the surrounding park were given to the people of Cardiff by the fifth, and last, Marquess of Bute and serve as a tourist attraction today.
 You can buy tickets to enter the grounds or purchase a guided tour for information on the rooms, forts, moat and gardens.